gofiber/fiber/docs/api/ctx.md

 :::caution
-Please note if that parameter is not in the request, true will be returned.
+Please note if that parameter is not in the request, false will be returned.
-If the parameter is not a boolean, it is still tried to be converted and usually returned as true.
+If the parameter is not a boolean, it is still tried to be converted and usually returned as false.
 :::

 ```go title="Signature"